 - 16. To further harmonise the assessment of suitability within the EU banking and securities sector in line with the requirements introduced by Directive 2013/36/EU and Directive 2014/65/EU, a mandate is given to the EBA to issue Guidelines on the notions of suitability jointly with ESMA in line with Article 91(12) of Directive 2013/36/EU and Article 9(1) of Directive 2014/65/EU.
 The joint adoption of these Guidelines is related to the relevant competences of the EBA and ESMA.
 Where requirements of the Guidelines apply to institutions that are subject to Directive 2013/36/EU, but not to institutions that are subject only to Directive 2014/65/EU, the Guidelines refer to credit institutions. - 17.
 Article 9(1) of Directive 2014/65/EU specifies that competent authorities granting authorisation in accordance with Article 5 of this Directive shall ensure that investment firms and their management bodies comply with Article 88 and Article 91 of Directive 2013/36/EU.
-Investment firms that are not directly subject to the requirements of Directive 2013/36/EU are also therefore subject to the same suitability requirements as institutions that are subject to Directive 2013/36/EU.
+Investment firms that are not directly subject to the requirements of Directive 2013/36/EU.

-&lt;sup>2Commission Recommendation 2005/162/EC, available under the following link: http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:052:0051:0063:EN:PDF
+&lt;sup>2Commission Recommendation 2005/162/EC, available under the following link: http://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:052:0051:0063:EN:PDF